-- 6.1 Actuarial Report Whenever an actuary advises an insurance company on dividends, either illustrated dividends or current dividends, a written report should be prepared which documents the advice.
-Such a report should include a statement describing the framework of facts, assumptions and procedures upon which the advice was based. - 6.2 Disclosures Concerning Process of Dividend Determination The actuary's report should include a description of the process used to determine dividends as well as the manner in which the policy and experience factors are reflected in that process.
-The report should also describe the formulations used to calculate dividends. - 6.3 Other Disclosures Specified in the Standard Additional disclosure requirements are referred to in the following subsections: - 5.1.1 Disclosures Concerning Contribution Principle - 5.1.2 Operation over Extended Period, and Required Disclosure - 5.2.1 Simplified Procedures and Required Disclosure - 5.3.1 Disclosures Concerning Policy Factors - 5.4.3 Disclosures Concerning Experience Factors - 5.5.2 Disclosure of Other Basis for Distinctions - 5.6.3 Disclosures Concerning Allocation of Investment Income - 5.8.3 Test of Consistency, and Required Disclosure - 5.10.1 Disclosures Concerning Retention Charges - 5.11.1 Disclosures Concerning Dividend Adjustment - 5.12.1 Disclosures Concerning Termination Dividends - 5.13.1 Disclosures Concerning Separation of Accounts - 5.14.1 Disclosures Concerning Participating Earnings - 5.15.2 Testing and Disclosure of Dividend Scale - 5.15.4 Disclosure of Time Period - 6.4 Deviation from Standard An actuary who uses assumptions and procedures which deviate materially from those prescribed in this Standard should include, in the actuarial communication disclosing the result, an appropriate and explicit statement with respect to the nature, rationale, and effect of such deviations.
+- 4.1 Actuarial Report-Whenever an actuary advises an insurance company on dividends, either current dividends or, where applicable, illustrated dividends, a written report should be prepared that documents the advice.
+Such a report should include a statement describing the framework of facts, assumptions, and procedures upon which the advice was based. - 4.2 Disclosures Concerning Process of Dividend Determination-The actuary's report should include a description of the process used to determine dividends as well as the manner in which the policy and experience factors are reflected in that process.
+The report should also describe the formulations used to calculate dividends. - 4.3 Other Disclosures Specified in the Standard-Additional disclosure requirements are referred to in the following sections: - 3.1.1 Disclosures Concerning Contribution Principle - 3.1.2 Operation over Extended Period, and Required Disclosure - 3.2.1 Simplified Procedures and Required Disclosure - 3.3.1 Disclosures Concerning Policy Factors - 3.4.3 Disclosures Concerning Experience Factors - 3.5.2 Disclosure of Other Basis for Distinctions - 3.6.3 Disclosures Concerning Allocation of Investment Income - 3.8.3 Test of Consistency, and Required Disclosure - 3.10.1 Disclosures Concerning Stockholder Retention Charges - 3.11.1 Disclosures Concerning Dividend Adjustments - 3.12.1 Disclosures Concerning Termination Dividends - 3.13.1 Disclosures Concerning Separation of Accounts - 3.14.1 Disclosures Concerning Participating Accounts - 3.15.2 Testing and Disclosure Concerning Supportability of Dividend Scale - 3.15.4 Disclosure of Time Period - 4.4 Deviation from Standard-An actuary must be prepared to justify the use of any procedures that depart materially from those set forth in this standard and must include, in any actuarial communication disclosing the results of the procedures, an appropriate statement with respect to the nature, rationale, and effect of such departures.